emfcamp/badge-2024-documentation/docs/hexpansions/eeprom.md

     `mpremote` should automatically detect the port the board is plugged into.
 If it doesn't, manually specify the port.
 For more information see the [`mpremote` reference docs](https://docs.micropython.org/en/latest/reference/mpremote.html#shortcuts).

-6. Use `mpremote` to mount the module, then mount the storage on your hexpansion, and copy your app file to it, with the following command:
+6. The following [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html) command mounts the `modules` directory and runs the `mount_hexpansion` script to mount the storage on your hexpansion, and then copies your app file from the provided location to `/hexpansion_1/app.py`:

     ```sh
     mpremote mount modules + run modules/scripts/mount_hexpansions.py + cp path/to/your/app.py :/hexpansion_{YOUR-HEXPANSION-PORT-NUMBER}/app.py